noa-no-h/cronus-1/README.md

 ### Apple Events Permission Resolution

-## Current Challenges

-### ✅ macOS Apple Events Permission Issue - RESOLVED

-**The Issue (Previously):**
-The application was unable to retrieve tab information (URL, title) from browsers like Google Chrome due to Apple Events permission issues.

-**The Solution:**
-This issue has been **completely resolved** through proper code signing and build configuration:
+**✅ RESOLVED**: The Apple Events permission issue has been successfully resolved through proper code signing.
+The app now:

-- ✅ **Proper Certificate Signing**: Using environment variables (`CSC_LINK`, `CSC_KEY_PASSWORD`) for reliable certificate handling
-- ✅ **Correct Entitlements**: The `entitlements.mac.plist` file includes `com.apple.security.automation.apple-events`
-- ✅ **NSAppleEventsUsageDescription**: Properly configured in `package.json` under `mac.extendInfo`
-- ✅ **Hardened Runtime**: Enabled with appropriate security settings
-- ✅ **Signature Verification**: All components are properly signed and verified

-**Current Status:**

-- The app now shows the permission prompt to users when first accessing browser information
+- Shows the permission prompt to users when first accessing browser information
-- Users can grant permission through the standard macOS dialog
-- Browser tab information is successfully retrieved after permission is granted
+- Successfully retrieves browser tab information after permission is granted
-- The build system creates reliable, distributable applications
+- Works reliably with the current build and signing process

 **Build Commands:**